Alexander-Ing/kiosk-reg/README.md

 # kiosk-reg

 ## Nonfunctional requirements
 Below is the highlevel architecture of the kiosk registration project with the relevant technologies of the MEVN stack and a visual of their purpose.
+The Kiosk project shall be built to run locally, but can be deployed with technologies such as DigitalOcean.
 An explination as to why these technologies were chosen is found below.

 ![Alt text](./images/highlevel_arch.PNG)